wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    </pre>

-3. Start the minikube service, with add-ons (which each runs in a pod):
+   Alternately, start the minikube service, with add-ons (which each runs in a pod):

    On Mac:

-   <pre><strong>minikube start --vm-driver=xhyve --addons=dashboard --addons=metrics-server --addons=ingress --addons="ingress-dns"
+   <pre><strong>minikube start ... --addons=dashboard --addons=metrics-server --addons=ingress --addons="ingress-dns"
    </strong></pre>

    On Windows: